open-energy-transition/form-energy-storage/documentation/00-readme.md

 smoothing effects for renewable power generation and their varying resource availability.

-The original PyPSA-Eur model is described in the [documentation](https://pypsa-eur.readthedocs.io) and in the paper[PyPSA-Eur: An Open Optimisation Model of the European Transmission System](https://arxiv.org/abs/1806.01613), 2018, [arXiv:1806.01613](https://arxiv.org/abs/1806.01613).
+The original PyPSA-Eur model is described in the [documentation](https://pypsa-eur.readthedocs.io) and in the paper [PyPSA-Eur: An Open Optimisation Model of the European Transmission System](https://arxiv.org/abs/1806.01613), 2018, [arXiv:1806.01613](https://arxiv.org/abs/1806.01613).

 ![PyPSA-Eur Grid Model](../doc/img/elec.png)

-The dataset consists of:
+The default dataset consists of:

 - A grid model based on a modified [GridKit](https://github.com/bdw/GridKit) extraction of the [ENTSO-E Transmission System Map](https://www.entsoe.eu/data/map/).
 The grid model contains 7072 lines
   (alternating current lines at and above 220kV voltage level and all high voltage direct current lines) and 3803 substations.